PyMVPA/PyMVPA/doc/source/tutorial.rst

 >>> print len(ds)
 16

-Most datasets in PyMVPA represented as a two-dimensional array, where the first axis is the samples axis, and the second axis represents the :term:`feature`\s of the dataset.
-In the Haxby studie the authors used a region of interest (ROI) in the ventral temporal cortex.
+Most datasets in PyMVPA are represented as a two-dimensional array, where the first axis is the samples axis, and the second axis represents the :term:`feature`\s of the dataset.
+In the Haxby study the authors used a region of interest (ROI) in the ventral temporal cortex.
 For subject 1 this ROI comprised of 577 voxels.
 Since the analysis was done on the voxel activation patterns, those voxels are the actual features of this dataset, and hence we have 577 of them.